Deadlines for on-time applications

 If you're applying through your school/college, please check their deadline, and follow this to get your application in on time.
 This gives them enough time to read your application, check you've entered your qualifications correctly, write and attach your reference, and submit your application to us.

-- 15 October 2017, 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
+- 15 October 2017 (15 October 2018 for 2019 entry), 18:00 (UK time) – any course at the universities of Oxford and Cambridge, or for most courses in medicine, veterinary medicine/science, and dentistry.
 You can add choices with a different deadline later, but don’t forget you can only have five choices in total.

-- 15 January 2018, 18:00 (UK time) – for the majority of courses.
-Some art and design courses have a 24 March deadline, so you can add these later; but don’t forget you can only have five choices in total.
+- 15 January 2018 (15 January 2019 for 2019 entry), 18:00 (UK time) – for the majority of courses.
+Some 2018 entry art and design courses have a 24 March deadline, so you can add these later; but don’t forget you can only have five choices in total.
+2019 entry art and design courses will have the 15 January deadline.

 - 24 March 2018, 18:00 (UK time) – for some art and design courses.
 Others have a 15 January deadline, so make sure you check the course details to confirm the correct deadline you need to apply by.